ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 ### Prerequisites

-To make the pipeline work you'll need to create a Personal Access Token and a service connection to connect to your Azure subscription.
+To make the pipeline work you'll need to create a Personal Access Token and an Azure Resource Manager service connection to connect to your Azure subscription.

 #### Create Personal Access Token

-To create a Personal Access Token:
+Follow these steps to create a Personal Access Token (see [create a PAT](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page#create-a-pat) for more info):
-1. Log in to you Azure DevOps organization.
+1. Log in to you Azure DevOps organization and open your team project.
 1. Open the user settings menu in the top right corner en choose 'Personal access tokens'.
 1. Choose New Token.
 1. Click the show all scopes link.